Heading to Sri Lanka? Vinod shares how to travel to Sri Lanka on a budget so you can plan a trip and save money.

 - You can also try to visit Dehwala Zoo if you are traveling with kids.

-- Kandy is another extraordinary place to explore in Sri Lanka.
+Kandy is another beautiful place to visit in Sri Lanka.
 The best way to travel from Colombo to Kandy is by train, and it is the cheapest option.
-Remember, the trains are more crowded in Sri Lanka and make sure to check the train timings at least one day before as you can find trains only at specific times especially long-distance trains and plan your day.
+Remember, the trains are more crowded in Sri Lanka, and make sure to check the train timings at least one day before as you can find trains only at specific times, especially long-distance trains and plan your day.

-- Other essential places to see in Kandy are Kandy Lake, the royal botanical garden and Kandy Buddha statue
+- Other essential places to see in Kandy are Kandy Lake, the royal botanical garden, and the Kandy Buddha statue

 - Almost every people add this trip in their travel itinerary, so this makes the train more crowded and makes it very difficult to get the first and class tickets.
 So I advise you to book at least ten days before.